Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 The client Web App:

 1. Signs-in users using the [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) libraries.
-1. Acquires an [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for the Web API.
+1. Acquires an [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for the protected Web API.
 1. Calls the ASP.NET Core Web API by using the access token as a bearer token in the authentication header of the Http request.

 The Web API: